fnproject/tutorials/ruby/intro/README.md

 ## Wrapping Up

 Congratulations!
 In this tutorial you've accomplished a lot.
-You've installed Fn, started up an Fn server, created your first function, run it locally, and then deployed it where it can be invoked over HTTP.
+You've created your first function, run it locally, deployed it to your local Fn server and invoked it over HTTP.

 **Go:** [Back to Contents](../README.md)